 Micro Ether futures are the latest offering for traders and were launched by the CME Group in December 2021.
 This innovation has brought greater diversification to crypto traders as micro Ether futures contracts are closely linked to the original Ether futures.
-Being based on the same underlying reference index, the CME Ether-Dollar Reference Rate and is settled in cash.
+The CME Ether-Dollar Reference Rate is settled in cash based on the same underlying reference index.

 Tim McCourt, CME Group Global Head of Equity Index and Alternative Investment Products, said:

-“Micro-sized contracts for both Bitcoin and Ether futures have taken our cryptocurrency product offering to the next level.
-We’re pleased with the early adoption and rapid growth of Micro Ether futures since their launch on December 6.
-These contracts are providing one more way for both financial institutions and sophisticated, active retail traders to gain exposure to digital assets through our liquid and trusted cryptocurrency derivatives markets.”
+“Micro-sized contracts for Bitcoin and Ether futures have taken our cryptocurrency product offering to the next level.
+We’re pleased with Micro Ether futures’ early adoption and rapid growth since their launch on December 6.
+These contracts provide one more way for financial institutions and sophisticated, active retail traders to gain exposure to digital assets through our liquid and trusted cryptocurrency derivatives markets.”

-The micro Ether futures are priced off at the index, which was created in collaboration with Crypto Facilities, to give real-time Ether price in US Dollars.
+The micro Ether futures are priced off at the index, which was created in collaboration with Crypto Facilities to give real-time Ether prices in US Dollars.
 The index references pricing data and uses transactions and order book activity from many cryptocurrency exchanges, including Kraken and Bitstamp.

 The micro Ether futures contract incorporates only 1/10 of the notional value of the original contract.
-CME is certainly looking well into 2022 and says that micro Ether futures open a different avenue in the promising crypto futures market that will give new access to retail investors—either those looking to divert into different markets or struggling to take part because of limited capitalization.
+CME looks well into 2022 and says that micro Ether futures open a different avenue in the promising crypto futures market.
+This will give new access to retail investors—either those looking to divert into different markets or struggling to take part because of limited capitalisation.

 Interestingly, this launch of micro Ether futures comes a few months after the launch of micro Bitcoin futures.